stanford-mast/Spindle/README.md

 Every thread spawned by Spindle is associated with three identifiers: a _local ID_, a _global ID_, and a _task ID_.
 A thread's local ID is unique only within its task, whereas a thread's global ID is unique across all threads spawned.
-Both such IDs take the form of indices ranging from 0 to the number of threads created, either locally or globally, respectively.
+Both such IDs take the form of indices ranging from 0 to one less than the number of threads created, either locally or globally, respectively.
+Task IDs are defined similarly, ranging from 0 to one less than the number of tasks created.

-Note that all threads within a given task must be physically affinitized to logical cores on the same NUMA node.
+All threads within a given task must be physically affinitized to logical cores on the same NUMA node.
 Parallelizing a task across NUMA nodes is supported by creating multiple tasks, one for each desired NUMA node, with the same function and argument.
 This facilitates implementation of tasks that are NUMA-aware; threads can determine their logical NUMA node assignment based on their task ID.